 To date, we have primarily financed our operations through private placements of preferred securities, in addition to upfront and milestone payments from our collaboration partners.
 We have no products approved for commercialization and have never generated any revenues from product sales.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 It may be several years, if ever, before we or our collaboration partners complete pivotal clinical studies and have a product candidate approved for commercialization and we begin to generate revenue and royalties from product sales.
 Since our inception, while we have received upfront and milestone payments from our collaboration partners and certain other revenue.
 We have also incurred significant operating losses.
-For example, we incurred net losses of CHF 11.2 million for the year ended December 31, 2013 and net losses of CHF 9.1 million for the nine months ended September 30, 2014.
-In addition, we had an accumulated deficit of CHF 35.8 million as at September 30, 2015.
+For example, we incurred net losses of CHF 11.2 million for the year ended December 31, 2013.
+In addition, we had accumulated losses of CHF 40.4 million as at December 31, 2015.